The Ecstasy of Mary Magdalene

 NOTES

 Mary Magdalene, a Christian saint popular in the 17th century, is being carried into the sky by angels.
-According to a 13th-century account, she retired to a cave in southern France near the end of her life.
+According to a 13th-century biographical account, she retired to a cave in southern France near the end of her life.
 Her daily prayer ritual, depicted here, included an ascent into heaven facilitated by a group of angels who carried her aloft.
 In the 17th century, Christians believed she was a converted prostitute (now known to be untrue).
-Since she was able to renounce her sin and follow Christianity, she was held as a model for those who had embraced the tenets of Protestantism, and who could also renounce their past and return to the Catholic Church.
-Francesco Albani’s training in Bologna, Italy, where artists utilized drawings made by sketching live models.
+Since she was able to renounce her sin and follow Christianity, she was held as a model for those who had embraced the tenets of Protestantism and could also renounce their past and return to the Catholic Church.
+Francesco Albani’s mastery of the human form resulted from his training in Bologna, Italy, where artists utilized drawings made by sketching live models.